Tropical Weierstrass points and Weierstrass weights: Generalizations

 (b) This follows from Proposition~\ref{prop:divisorial_rank_independent_divisor} applied to $M \coloneqq \Ratgen(D, \g) = \Rat(D_0)$. \end{proof}

 Now that we have a closed sub-semimodule $\Ratgen(D, \g)$ of $\Rat(D)$ with a well-known divisorial rank, we can apply the machinery developed above.

-\begin{defi}[Generic tropical Weierstrass weights and locus of a divisor] Notations as above, let $D$ be a divisor on an augmented metric graph $(\Gamma, \g)$.
+\begin{defi}[Generic tropical Weierstrass weights and locus of a divisor] Keeping the above notation, let $D$ be a divisor on an augmented metric graph $(\Gamma, \g)$.
 The tropical Weierstrass locus, the Weierstrass weights, and the Weierstrass divisor (if it exists) are defined by plugging the semimodule $M \coloneqq \Ratgen(D, \g)$ into Definitions~\ref{def:weierstrass_points_semimodules}, \ref{def:w_weight_component_M} and~\ref{def:weierstrass_divisor_M}.